-Hanco played 301 minutes in five matches, carried 61 times for 525 meters, made 54 tackles, and had 3 lineout takes with one steal.
+Hanco played 301 minutes in five matches, carried 69 times for 525 meters, made 54 tackles, and had 3 lineout takes with one steal.
 He also had 2 linebreaks, 8 tackle breaks, and made 2 offloads.

 Hanco was born in Kimberly, Northern Cape, South Africa and attended Newton School.
 He began playing rugby at a young age and moved to Omaha, Nebraska with his father in 2004.
 There he attended Westside High School.